News > Fact Sheets

 What is happening now?

 The current case challenges the federal regulation establishing DACA, issued by the Biden administration, posing the question of whether DACA is legal.
 The district court answered “No, DACA is not legal.”
 Now the Fifth Circuit Court of Appeals will make a ruling.
-Then that ruling will be appealed to the U.S. Supreme Court.
+Then that ruling may be appealed to the U.S. Supreme Court.